cfech/helm/README.md

         Tip:

-        Watch the deployment status using the command: kubectl get pods -w --namespace default
+        Watch the installation status using the command: kubectl get pods -w --namespace default

         Services: